khalid-hussain/theprophetsprayer/README.md

 All praise belongs to Allāh, Lord of all the worlds.
 May peace and blessings be upon our Prophet Muḥammad, upon his family, his companions and all those who follow his guidance until the Day of Judgment.

+# Release

+A prepared copy of the PDF is available at [Archive.org](https://archive.org/details/TheProphetsPrayer).

 # About

 This repository is about creating a crisp PDF copy of Shaykh Al-Albani's (May Allah forgive his mistakes and have mercy on him) book, "Ṣifah Ṣalāh al-Nabī."
 This repository is intended for my personal use and therefore I did not exert effort in making sure another person would be able to compile it successfully.
 If for some reason, you need to compile this project but run into problems, please open an issue detailing what you've tried.